Skip to main content

 • Integration points for BI tools and custom applications.

-Atoti Enterprise Risk combines the core platform components with Atoti Intelligence and Atoti solutions to deliver a unified approach to risk analytics.
-The platform provides consistent data modeling and aggregation, while the intelligence layer and solutions add advanced analytics capabilities and domain-specific workflows. atoti-solutions.png
+Atoti Enterprise Risk is a complete risk analytics solution that combines the Atoti Engine, Atoti Intelligence, and Atoti solutions into a unified offering.
+The engine delivers consistent data modeling and aggregation, while the intelligence and solutions layers add advanced analytics capabilities and domain-specific workflows. atoti-solutions.png

 Atoti Intelligence